RCONIS/randomforge/README.md

 - opaque in how assignments are generated,
 - and not designed for collaborative innovation.

-**RandomForge** aims to change this by providing an open, shared infrastructure for randomization methods – where ideas can grow into trusted, well-documented and practically usable methods, developed together by the community.
+**randomforge** aims to change this by providing an open, shared infrastructure for randomization methods – where ideas can grow into trusted, well-documented and practically usable methods, developed together by the community.